MichelDeudon/formations/content/en/c/ecolinguistics/uc1-debias-language.md

 <i>Highly symbolic, the naming of streets and public spaces is an opportunity to pay tribute to famous people, especially women.
 Since 2014, the proportion of Parisian streets bearing the name of a woman has doubled, reaching 12%</i> - Paris, 2021 [6].

 <b>The National Address Base</b> is one of the nine databases of the public reference data service [5].
 It is the only address database officially recognized by the administration and as such placed under the responsibility of the Prime Minister.
 Its construction is ensured in the first place by the municipalities.
 It is accessible in the form of files and API.
 The dataset represents more than $2$ million routes in France, of which 10% contain a gendered name from the list of names and gender of [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/list-of-names/) [18].
 Figure 1 shows locally Montpellier streets containing a gendered name.
-In the rest of this article, we propose a method to quantify gender biases on the National Address Database [5].
-We compare our results to public Wikipedia pages and discuss how mathematics, statistics, and the development of competitive, fundamental, <i>state-of-the-art</i> artificial intelligences in Paris [4 ] can lead to social regressions in France.
+In the rest of this article, we propose a method to quantify gender biases on the [National Address Database](https://adresse.data.gouv.fr/) [5].
+We compare our results to public Wikipedia pages and discuss how mathematics, statistics, and the development of competitive, foundational, <i>state-of-the-art</i> artificial intelligences in Paris [4 ] can lead to social regressions in France.

 {{< figure src="linguistics/img9.png" caption="Data from the [National Address Database](https://adresse.data.gouv.fr/) [5] in Montpellier.
-Each street is represented by a blue (male noun), red (female noun) or gray (other) dot.
+Each street is represented by a blue (male name), red (female name) or gray (other) dot.
 The rate of feminization of public roads in Montpellier is between 12 and 16%." numbered="true">}}

 ### Methodology